CleverCloud/doc.clever-cloud.com/runtimes/docker/fluentd.md

 gem 'fluent-plugin-td'
 ```

-Then run bundler to install dependancies and generate your `Gemfile.lock`
+Then run bundler to install dependencies and generate your `Gemfile.lock`

 ```bash
 $ bundle install